 The world of podcasts is a wide and varied one.
 Offerings have nearly doubled over the last two years — and with more than 900,000 podcasts to choose from, there’s sure to be one to match the tastes and interests of the more than 50 percent of Americans who listen.
 As of last month, there’s one more to add to your subscription library.
-Free Range American is a podcast with a mission “to inspire the American dream through hard work and adventure.”
+The Free Range American podcast has a mission “to inspire the American dream through hard work and adventure.”

 The new podcast created by Black Rifle Coffee Company features a trio of co-hosts — Evan Hafer, Mat Best, and Jarred Taylor.
 This executive team from BRCC aims to put out a new episode every Friday, featuring either a new guest or just the three long-time friends talking amongst themselves.

 “We want to pull in guests who are doing something of their own accord which ultimately highlights the traits that make America great, in the sense of optimizing their freedom,” said Logan Stark, BRCC’s Editor-in-Chief.
 “There’s a lot of ways to go about life, but those who truly live free and at the same time live passionately, a lot of times get there because they’ve busted their ass to get to that point.
 We don’t feel like that is really being highlighted from a national perspective, and that’s what we really want to draw attention to.”

 Jarred “JT” Taylor has taken the reigns as the series’ executive producer.
 “We’re always traveling around the United States meeting these crazy-cool, amazing people,” Taylor said, “whether it’s Noah Gragson, the NASCAR driver, to Johnny Morris, the owner of Bass Pro.
 We wanted an outlet that could get them to share some of their stories.”